 It does usually have a gritty feel from all the chopped up seeds but they are part of what makes it so good for your hair.
 So try and ignore the texture going on and see how it feels later after you’ve finished the treatment.

-When you’ve got as much of the amla oil as you can onto your hair with your fingers, use a wide bristle comb to gently work it through even more.
+When you’ve got as much of the amla hair oil as you can on with your fingers, use a wide bristle comb to gently work it through even more.
 Stop if you come to any tangles.
 These are the much easier to get out later so it’s best to leave them for now.

 I’ve been leaving this treatment in for several hours when working from home.
+Alma really does seem to have many benefits for your hair and scalp.
 The improvement in the way my hair looks and feels when I wash it out has convinced me it’s worth how silly I probably look typing away in a shower cap.

 Once it feels like any residue has been washed away, lather in a small amount of shampoo.
 This is just a quick wash for any excess oil on the hair itself.
 You want the amla oil to stay in the hair shaft and do it’s work.